 English ivy (Hedera helix) may conjure up images of cozy, country cottages, but don’t be deceived.
 This invasive weed can destroy buildings, poison pets, and topple trees.

-The very characteristics that made it a popular ornamental plant – grows quickly, requires little maintenance, provides a “no-mow,” evergreen ground cover — are the things that have led to it being designated as a Class B noxious weed in Oregon.
+The very characteristics that made it a popular ornamental plant – grows quickly, requires little maintenance, and provides a “no-mow,” evergreen ground cover — are the things that have led to it being designated as a Class B noxious weed in Oregon.
 This means that it is a regulated weed of economic importance which is regionally abundant but may have limited distribution in some Oregon counties.
 It also means that the propagation, transport, and sale of this plant is prohibited by law.

 Ivy is abundant in Clackamas County.
-You’ve probably seen it carpeting the ground in a natural area, or possibly covering a wall, or climbing high up in a tree.
+You’ve probably seen it carpeting the ground in a natural area, possibly covering a wall, or climbing high up in a tree.
 Native to Europe and Asia, extending down into Northern Africa, English ivy was introduced to the United States in the 1700s as an ornamental plant.
 Like many landscaping plants, however, it quickly naturalized and spread aggressively into our residential and natural areas.

 How Do I Know if it’s English Ivy?